SaxionSmartCities/netmobiel-platform/README.md

 ![Netmobiel Functional Architecture](doc/Netmobiel-Architecture.png)

-Netmobiel comprises of three layers:
+Netmobiel comprises of four blocks:
 * The front-end: User interface for travellers, rideshare drivers and a bit of management for the administrators of Netmobiel.
 * The MaaS platform: The functionality for planning and booking a trip.
 * The Transport Operators: The parties with the wheels, including public transport.
 Rideshare is the carpool service developed in Netmobiel.
+* The security: Security must be enforced in each to prevent unauthorized access.

 Netmobiel targets the people living in a rural area.
 The emphasis has been on sharing rides, and also on combining in a multi-legged trip the first or last leg by car with public transport for the other legs.
 Netmobiel defines its own  carpool service.
 As a consequence of the emphasis on car pooling,